guibegotti/Para_Jecripe/README.md

 # Jecripe_Paralympic
-This is a free code game project from UFABC's students and professor to introduce and disseminate the paralympic games in wide fashion.
+This is a free code game project students and a professor of UFABC to introduce and disseminate the paralympic games in a wide fashion.

+Please open the Unity Project in Unity 5.1 or further, otherwise it won't work.

 The documented comments always will be like:

 		/// <summary>
-		/// Connects to the database and attempts to apply all adds,
+		/// Connects to the database and attempts to apply all additions,
-		/// updates and deletes
+		/// updates and deletions
 		/// </summary>
 		/// <seealso cref="Adjuster.BusinessServices.Accident"/>
 		/// <param name="data">a dataset, passed by reference,